GIVE THROUGH PAYPAL

-Expenses for rent, utilities, and supplies, from paper products to cleaning supplies, add up but are essential to keeping the doors open and lights on, and to maintaining a clean and welcoming facility for the ongoing free writers’ and poets’ groups, book clubs, civic and social community groups, lectures, talks, etc. LHP also offers free-to-the-public “playshops” and workshops to encourage and support the development of creative expression for participants, conducted by local and regional artists who derive financial benefit while sharing their creative skills and talents.
+- Expenses for rent, utilities, and supplies, from paper products to cleaning supplies, add up but are essential to keeping the doors open and lights on and to maintaining a clean and welcoming facility for the ongoing programming.
+Tax deductible donations enable us to continue offering the facility for free writers’ and poets’ groups, book clubs, civic and social community groups, lectures, talks and “playshops” and workshops—all of which encourage and support live-long learning and the development of creative expression for participants of all ages and backgrounds, conducted by local and regional artists who also derive benefits –both financial and developmentally–while sharing their creative skills and talents with others.

 Historic Lowe House Facilities Upkeep and Maintenance.

 - In keeping with a fundamental mission of the Lowe House Project – fostering the tradition of Tubac: Where Art and History Meet – which involves encouraging and supporting the village’s cultural and environmental heritage, we help foster the legacy of the family of William Lowe, Jr. and the preservation, maintenance, and upgrades of the the Historic Lowe House, which houses all of our Lowe House Project activities.
 The property is listed on the National Register of Historic Places, with portions of the building dating to 1767.